iter8-tools/iter8/mkdocs/docs/tutorials/knative/canary-progressive.md

     **Cleanup:** If you ran an Iter8 tutorial earlier, run the associated cleanup step.

-    **ITER8:** Ensure that `ITER8` environment variable is set to the root directory of your cloned Iter8 repo.
+    **ITER8 environment variable:** Ensure that `ITER8` environment variable is set to the root directory of your cloned Iter8 repo.
 See [Step 2 of the quick start tutorial for Knative](../../../getting-started/quick-start/with-knative/#2-clone-iter8-repo) for example.

     **[Helm v3](https://helm.sh/) and [`iter8ctl`](../../../getting-started/quick-start/with-knative/#8-observe-experiment):** This tutorial uses Helm v3 and `iter8ctl`.